TheMaskedGuy/ticket-system/README.md

 The application can be configured using the following environment variables:

 - `DATABASE_URL`: The URL of the Postgres database.
-- `PORT`: The port on which the application should listen.

 ## License